fmdkdd/fmdkdd.github.com/_posts/2017-08-08-ludum-dare-post-mortem.md

 let solved = mispowered.length === 0;
 {% endhighlight %}

-I would revisit it later to have separate counters for the night as well, and to handle the case of the battery distributing power at night only when powered in the day.
+I revisited it later to have separate counters for the night as well, and to handle the case of the battery distributing power at night only when powered in the day.
 But the principle remains the same.